-You are reminded that if there is any inconsistency between the approved document and the conditions of approval, then the requirements of the conditions of approval prevail.
+If there are any inconsistencies between the document and the conditions of approval, the conditions prevail.

-Please ensure you make the document and this approval letter publicly available on the project website.
+Please make the document publicly and this letter available on the project website as soon as possible.

-If you wish to discuss the matter further, please contact Minna Kilpelainen at minna.kilpelainen@dpie.nsw.gov.au.
+If you wish to discuss the matter further, please contact Lincoln de Haas at Lincoln.deHaas@dpie.nsws.gov.au.